Denver East High School shooting: 2 staff members shot, police search for suspect

 The shooting happened just after 10 a.m. at the school at 1600 City Park Esplanade Blvd.

-Police said that the suspect was a juvenile student at the school and had fled the scene.
+Police said that the alleged shooter is Austin Lyle, a 17-year-old student at the school who fled the scene.
 Initial word from students is that the shooting happened inside the school.

-Police said there was a "safe plan" in place for the suspect to check him every day for weapons before allowing him into the school.
-He was checked this morning, police said, but today he got a gun into the school and began firing.
+Police said there was a "safe plan" in place for Lyle to check him every day for weapons before allowing him into the school.
+He was checked this morning, police said, but today he allegedly got a gun into the school and began firing.

 March 22, 2023